There’s a common stereotype that making good money as an artist is nearly impossible.

 There are two ways how you can turn your art into high-quality posters:

-- Digitise your artwork with the help of professional photography or scanning.
+- Digitize your artwork with the help of professional photography or scanning

 Some ideas on how to sell wall art: